It’s easy to reduce your energy usage. There are some simple, and not so simple, changes that you can make.

 If you want to save money on your energy bills, make sure that your home is well insulated.
 From the top of your home to the bottom, adding a little more insulation will really cut your electric bills.
 Use this time to check for gaps and cracks around doors and windows, too.
 Then, seal up every crack, gap, and air leak in windows, doors, roofing, and in your attic.
 The type of insulation used depends on the area that needs to be sealed up.
 For instance, if you have leaks in your windows that seep out cold and hot air, you need to use caulk around your window seals.
 Or if you are concerned about air seeping out of your attic, you may need to replace the old insulation in the attic with all new insulation.

 Only Buy Energy Saving Light Bulbs

-If you want to save more on the cost of regulated electricity in Alberta, its important to check your light bulbs.
+If you want to save more on the cost of electricity, its important to check your light bulbs.
 Changing out your older inefficient light bulbs with compact fluorescent or LED bulbs is so easy.
 It’s also one of the best ways to cut down on your utility bills each month.

 Be Proactive During the Cold and Hot Seasons of the Year

 Being proactive with your home’s air and heating systems are an excellent way to keep the cost down and reduce your energy consumption.
 Replacing your old air filters with a new filter regularly helps your HVAC system last longer, and reduces your energy consumption.
 It also helps keep the air cleaner inside your home.
 Schedule regular checkups on your HVAC unit, too.
 This should be done once or twice a year.